-In the table below, we list out a few key risks that the castaways face and also if there are any possible responses to the risks available to the castaways:
+In the table below, we list out a few key risks that a project team faces and also if there are any possible responses to the risks available to the team:

-Risk Response Volcano erupts sooner than expected Focus on getting the boat seaworthy as soon as possible.
-The Ship doesn't float, or is not seaworthy Rely on expertise from the islanders.
+Risk Response Deadline is moved forward Focus on the most critical or important deliverables for the project first.
+The technical solution doesn't work Rely on expertise outside of the project team.
 Build a prototype to test the design Insufficient materials Use project budget to procure materials